ibm-cloud-docs/apps/mngapps.md

 ## Understanding the status of your app
 {: #status}

-From your dashboard, you can view the status of each application:
+From your dashboard, you can view the status of each application.
+In the state column for each application, you can see whether the instances of app are running.

 <dl>
 <dt>